rschristopher/rschristopher.github.io/src/index.md

 We offer mining solutions ranging from residential setups to industrial deployments:

-- Understanding ASICs
-- Managing a mining farm
+- True solo mining
 - Remote monitoring dashboards
-- True solo mining
+- Demand-response curtailment

-Gain complete sovereignty by processing your own transactions, generating your own block templates without fear of censorship, and directing sufficient hashrate to your own solo mining pool.
+Gain complete sovereignty by settling your own transactions, generating your own block templates without fear of censorship, and directing sufficient hashrate to your own solo mining pool.